Skip to content

 2. File format – the extension (.gguf, .gptq, .awq, etc.) describes how the weights are stored and where they run best (CPU, GPU, mobile, etc.).

 Think of it like this: the model variant is the recipe, and the file format is the container.
-Same recipe, different containers for different kitchens.
+You can put the same soup (recipe) into a thermos, a bowl, or a takeout box (container) depending on where you plan to eat it.

 Understanding both dimensions helps you avoid downloading 20 GB of the wrong model at midnight and then spending hours debugging CUDA errors.